 In pallet flow rack systems, pallets are loaded onto one side of the system and move via roller track to the other end where they’re unloaded.
 Therefore, it’s important to properly place pallets onto the loading end of the rack system as the operator takes care not to collide with frames or damage product.
-If pallet flow is being used for a push-back application, operators should be use caution when pushing the pallets already on the roller track backward.
+If pallet flow is being used for a push-back application, operators should be use caution when pushing the pallets, that are already on the roller track, backward.

 - Safe Unloading

 Once pallets have been carried via gravity to the unloading end of the rack system, they will sit at the pick face until unloaded.
 The pallet being unloaded is the only barrier between the next pallet in line and the front of the system, so it should be unloaded slowly to encourage a smooth transition.

 Proper maintenance is the key to keeping your warehouse safe and preventing your pallet rack from losing its strength and stability.
 Like other pallet rack systems, it is advisable to perform routine safety checks on pallet flow rack systems in order to monitor the system’s structural integrity and verify the proper function of its parts.
 Specifically, wheel beds or roller tracks should be thoroughly inspected to ensure pallets will properly flow and remain on the track when moving through the system.

 Advantages of Pallet Flow:

 - Space-saving, high density storage

 - Fast — Immediate access to every product

 - Versatile — Well-suited to refrigerator or freezer storage applications